BigDataRepublic/hyperion/user-docs/SubmittingJobs.md

 ## Creating a project
 The only way of running workloads on the Hyperion cluster is by submitting Docker images.
-To create a Docker image for your workload, you can use a recommended base image from TensorFlow, which includes TensorFlow and CUDA or you can use your own image if you have any custom needs.
+To create a Docker image for your workload, you can use one of the [standard recommended base images](BaseImages.md) or create your own.

-If you want to use the TensorFlow base image, you should create a Dockerfile in your project directory as follows:
+If you want to use e.g. the TensorFlow base image, you should create a Dockerfile in your project directory as follows:

 ```
 FROM tensorflow/tensorflow:latest-gpu

+COPY ./main.sh
 COPY ./model.py

-CMD ["python", "model.py"]
+CMD ["bash", "main.sh"]
 ```

 If you need other libraries (such as Keras or PyTorch) you can install them in this Dockerfile by adding a line `RUN pip install keras` or you can use a base image that includes your requirements.